 With so many incredible lakes, rivers and waterfalls in Bosnia and Herzegovina, you can tailor your adventure activities to suit your level of chill or thrill.

-Kravica Waterfall provides a relaxing setting to lounge around in the water, while Scit lake, with its monastery in the middle, its a stunning spot to hire one of the few local Jet Skis.
+Kravica Waterfall provides a relaxing setting to lounge around in the water, while Scit Lake, with its monastery in the middle, is a gorgeous spot to hire one of the few local Jet Skis.